 - 5.9.
-The Principals/Headteacher have responsibility for overseeing the day-to-day management of health and safety.
-This includes ensuring: - Implementation of the Health and Safety Policy; - the Health and Safety Policy is communicated; - appropriate consultation arrangements are in place for staff; - there are enough staff to safely supervise students;
+The Principals/Headteacher have responsibility for overseeing the day-to-day management of Health & Safety.
+This includes ensuring: - implementation of the Health & Safety Policy; - the Health & Safety Policy is communicated; - appropriate consultation arrangements are in place for staff; - there are enough staff to safely supervise students;

-- that the school building, premises and equipment are safe and regularly inspected; - provision of adequate training for staff; - reporting to the Audit and Risk Committee on H&S matters; - appropriate evacuation procedures are in place and regular fire drills are held; - that in their absence, H&S responsibilities are delegated to another member of staff; - all risk assessments are completed and reviewed and that safe systems of work are in place; - ensuring that accidents are reported both internally and to external authorities as required and that accidents are investigated and remedial action taken. - 5.10.
-In the Principal/Headteacher's absence, a designated deputy assumes the above day-to-day H&S responsibilities.
+- that the academy building, premises and equipment are safe and regularly inspected; - provision of adequate training for staff; - reporting to the Audit and Risk Committee on Health & Safety matters; - appropriate evacuation procedures are in place and regular Fire Drills and Lockdown Drills are held; - that in their absence, Health & Safety responsibilities are delegated to another member of staff; - all Risk Assessments are completed and reviewed and that Safe Systems of Work are in place; - ensuring that accidents and incidents are reported both internally and to external authorities as required and that accidents are investigated and remedial action taken. - 5.10.
+In the Principal/Headteacher's absence, a designated deputy assumes the above day-to-day Health & Safety responsibilities.